MichielDerhaeg/build-linux/README.md

 # the kernel does not read /etc/hostname on it's own
 # you need to write it in /proc/sys/kernel/hostname to set it
+# don't forget to create this file if you want to give your system a name
 if [[ -f /etc/hostname ]]; then
   cat /etc/hostname > /proc/sys/kernel/hostname
 fi